 Assesses the success of the program annually through aggregate data analysis and evaluation.

-4.11: Preliminary Vocational Technical Teacher License Renewal
+4.11: Extension of Preliminary Vocational Technical Teacher License

-(1) The Preliminary Vocational Technical Educator license is valid for five years and may, for a showing of extreme hardship such as serious illness or other catastrophic circumstances that are beyond the control of the educator, be renewed at the discretion of the Commissioner for one additional five year term.
+(1) An educator may request to extend a Preliminary license one time for an additional five years of employment.
 The decision of the Commissioner shall be final.

-(2) In order to be eligible for such a renewal the candidate shall:(a) Present evidence of sound moral character.
+(2) In order to be eligible for such an extension the candidate shall:

+Present evidence of sound moral character.

+Have been employed for five years under a valid Preliminary license or employed in their fifth year under a valid Preliminary license.

-(b) Submit an application detailing the extreme hardship, and a plan outlining how the candidate will fulfill requirements for the professional license.
+Submit a plan outlining how the candidate will fulfill the requirements for a Professional license.

+Maintain the Massachusetts and/or federal government or industry issued licenses or certifications required to obtain a Preliminary Vocational Technical Teacher license.

 4.12: Professional Vocational Technical Educator License Renewal and Professional Development